-Recognizing that complex, intersecting problems like family homelessness and poverty are best addressed by aligning and integrating existing resources and systems in new ways, Partnering for Change will work together with strategic partners to promote proven and/or promising program models and systems change approaches and develop, implement and evaluate new models and approaches, with a focus on initiatives that accomplish the following:
+Recognizing that complex, intersecting problems like family homelessness, poverty, and housing instability are best addressed by aligning and integrating existing resources and systems in new ways, Partnering for Change works together with strategic partners to promote proven and/or promising program models and systems change approaches and to develop new models and approaches based upon the following key principles:

-(6) advance, and are grounded in, basic human rights, including adequate housing, income, food, education, healthcare, and necessary social services.
+3. Strategies to promote child and family well-being should be provided within a context of basic human rights, including the right to adequate housing, income, food, education, healthcare, and necessary social services.